jupyterhub/kubespawner/README.md

 probably the nicest option.
 For AWS/Azure, [kops](https://github.com/kubernetes/kops) is probably the way to go.

+### Python dependencies ###

+[pycurl](http://pycurl.io/) needs to be installed for KubeSpawner to work.

+If you are on debian / ubuntu and use pip to install KubeSpawner, you also need the following packages to be installed: `python3-dev libcurl4-openssl-dev libssl-dev`

 ## Getting help ##

 We encourage you to ask questions on the